 English proficiency is required for all students.
-If a student's first language is other than English, the student may be required to demonstrate English proficiency by means of a TOEFL score.
-Although OGS does not require a Test of English as a Foreign Language (TOEFL) exam as part of the application, the school reserves the right to require a student to take the exam prior to matriculation into the doctoral program.
+If a student's first language is other than English, the student may be required to demonstrate English proficiency through a TOEFL score.
+Although OGS does not require a Test of English as a Foreign Language (TOEFL) exam as part of the application, the school reserves the right to require students to take the exam before matriculation into the doctoral program.
+T

-Three letters of reference are required for each student.
-Reference letter forms are sent electronically to the applicant who has the responsibility to have references completed.
-The prospective student may select former professors, current clergy, or local businessmen to complete the forms and send to OGS.
+Two letters of reference are required for each student.
+Reference letter forms are sent electronically to the applicant, who has the responsibility to have references completed.
+The prospective student may select former professors, current clergy, or local business people to complete the forms and send them to OGS.

 The program of study at Omega Graduate School begins with attendance at Core 1.
-Residency is required at the week-long intensive period of study.
-At the conclusion of the week, the student will return home to complete the assignments from Core 1.
+On-site or virtual residency is required during a week-long intensive period of study.
+After the week, the student completes assignments from Core 1, working independently and through online discussion forums and scheduled Zoom sessions with peers and faculty.
 Application to attend a subsequent Core is made by registering for attendance through the student's DIAL account.